 Written by: A O’Neill, Licensed Pest Control Professional

-Bed bugs are focused on two things: feeding and breeding.
-The feeding part is taken care of if they have constant access to a blood meal, and a blood meal is needed regularly so they can reproduce.
+Bed bugs focus on two things for survival: feeding and breeding.
+The feeding part is taken care of if they have constant access to blood, preferably human blood, which is needed regularly so the female adult can reproduce.

-The eggs hatch in 7-10 days and reach adulthood in around 5 weeks.
-Once they mature, they will mate and reproduce.
-You now have an infestation that is starting to grow and get out of hand if not treated.
+The eggs hatch in 7-10 days and the nymphs reach adulthood in around 5 weeks.
+Once they mature, they will mate and keep reproducing as long as they have regular access to blood.
+You will then have a growing infestation that will start to get out of hand if not treated.

-And as if that’s not bad enough, the female can mate with her offspring once they have matured and become adults.
+And, as if that’s not bad enough, the female can mate with her male offspring once they become adults.

 Within 6 months, ONE pregnant female can be responsible for an infestation of more than 5,000 bed bugs.